kappnav/design/kind-action-mapping.md

 - kind.name - instance specific
 - kind - kind specific

 The KindActionMappings CRs are examined in order of precedence, in descending order - e.g. 2, then 1, etc, based on whatever the highest precedence number is among the existent KindActionMappings CRs.

-The mappings section in each KindActionMappings is examined from first to last searching for matching rules in order to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
+The mappings section in each KindActionMappings is examined in order from first to last searching for matching rules in order to build the candidate hierarchy list by matching against the individual mappings in each KindActionMapping, searching for matches from most specific to least specific, according to the applicable target hierarcy.
 For this example, that is:

 - kind-subkind.name - instance specific
 - kind-subkind - subkind specific
 - kind - kind specific

-So the mappings in the appsody KindActionMapping (highest precedence) are examined:
+So the mappings in the appsody KindActionMapping (highest precedence) are examined for match, according to candidate hierarchy list:

 - 1st for match on {apiVersion, name, subkind, kind} -> no match found